drush-ops/drush/README.txt

 Green text against a black background is optional.
 Perhaps you would like some alpha-channel translucency with that? ;)

-drush.module itself doesn't provide any actual tools or commands but the API for those.
-There are several modules that provide drush utilities included in this download.
+drush.php itself doesn't provide any actual tools or commands but the API for those.
+There are several command files that provide drush utilities included in this download.
 See Package Manager, SQL Tools, and Toolbox.

 INSTALLATION
 ------------
 For Linux/Unix/Mac:
-  1. Untar the tarball into your module directory (sites/all/modules)
+  1. Untar the tarball into a convenient folder (/path/to/drush)
-  2. Enable drush.module and any submodules you want to use.
-You must enable the CVS or wget modules if you want to install modules (you do).
-  3. (optional, but recommended:) To ease the use of drush,
+  2. (optional, but recommended:) To ease the use of drush,
      - create a link to drush.php in a directory that is in your $PATH, e.g.:
-       $ ln /path/to/drush.php /usr/bin/drush
+       $ ln /path/to/drush/drush.php /usr/bin/drush
      OR
      - create an alias to drush.php:
-       $ alias drush='php modules/drush/drush.php'
+       $ alias drush='php /path/to/drush/drush.php'
        (this goes into .profile or .bash_aliases in your home folder)

-  4. Start using drush by running "drush" from your Drupal root directory.
+  3. Start using drush by running "drush" from your Drupal root directory.

-     (or, if you did not follow step 3, by running "./sites/all/modules/drush.php" or navigating to sites/all/modules/drush and running "./drush.php" )
+     (or, if you did not follow step 3, by running "/path/to/drush/drush.php" or navigating to /path/to/drush and running "./drush.php" )

     If you have troubles, try using the -l and -r flags when invoking drush.php.
 See below.

 For Windows (experimental!):
-  - Follow steps 1 and 2.
-Use drush by navigating to sites/all/modules/drush
-    and running 'drush.bat'.
+  - Follow step 1.
+Use drush by navigating to /path/to/drush and running 'drush.bat'.
   - Whenever the documentation or the help text refers to 'drush [option] <command>' or something similar, 'drush' has to be replaced